h33p/cglue/README.md

 The above warning does not apply to `&mut self` functions, because the returned reference is bound to the same lifetime and can not be re-created while being borrowed.

+In addition, there is quite a bit of type safety being broken when when wrapping associated types in anonymous lifetime references.
+It should be okay, but the situation is as follows:

+1. Due to no GAT, `CGlueObjRef/Mut<'_>` is being promoted to `CGlueObjRef/Mut<'static>`.
+This should be okay, given it is not possible to clone non-CBox objects, and these objects are returned by-reference, not value.

+2. Trait bounds are only checked for one lifetime (lifetime of the vtable), and the C function is being cast into a HRTB one unsafely.
+This is because it is not possible to specify the HRTB upper bound (`for<'b: 'a>`).
+It should be okay, since the vtable can be created for the vtable's lifetime, the returned reference will not outlive the vtable, and the C function is fully type checked otherwise.

+However, if there is a glaring issue I am missing, and there is a solution to this unsafety, please file an issue report.

 Generally speaking, you will want to use `wrap_with_obj/wrap_with_group` in `Self::ReturnType` functions, `wrap_with_obj_mut/wrap_with_group_mut` in `&mut Self::ReturnType` functions, and